Alexhuszagh/jankify/README.md

 **Warning** In order to fetch Tweets, you must register a client application with Twitter from `https://developer.twitter.com/`.
 You must place these items in [tweepy.json](/data/tweepy.json).

+The following classes support the Twitter protocol:

+- AsianJunkieTweet
+- KpopalypseTweet

+For example, to download the most recent 3,200 Tweets (the limit for Twitter's free API) from `@asianjunkiecom`, you would use:

 ```python
 asianjunkie_model = jankify.AsianJunkieTweet()
 asianjunkie_model.download()